UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 At this point, we start referring to our whole structure as a **neural net**.
 Each small function is now called a neuron, referring to a super-duper abstraction of what a biological neuron does.
 But it's okay.
 It's just a name 😌.

-Now the important question: how do we get this neural network (bunch of functions working together) to classify digits? **We teach it** 🤯.
-Training means that we show it what a 1 looks like, what a 2 looks like and so on.
-This is referred to as the *training* and it is not necessarily an easy problem.
-Many people devout their lives to studying different training algorithms for neural nets.
-Luckily for us, we don't need to; We'll just use their stuff 😃.
+The important question: how do we get this neural network (bunch of functions working together) to classify digits? **We teach it** 🤯.
+To do so, we need many, many examples (aka a **dataset**) of handwritten digit images.
+Then, we "show" the neural network those images and "tell" it to create and develop its understanding of what digits look like.
+"Telling the neural net" is part of the magic I referred to earlier.
+But interestingly, as hard as it may sound, it is actually possible using simple Calculus rules.
+I won't get to the details; most people use readymade functions to train their neural networks.
+It's the power (and necessity) of abstraction 😜.

 Now that we have an idea of what a neural network is, let's apply it to a cool example: a neural net that can learn how President Trump tweets!

 ## Tweets like Trump